 Share This :

 If cutting apples feels like too much work to you, try dried fruit.
-This is another item that you can pick up in the bulk section of your grocery store for a lot less and it can be packaged into individual baggies for easy distribution.
-Some favorite dried fruits are: cinnamon apples, strawberries, bananas, and peaches.
+Another option you can find in the bulk section if it’s open for a lot less money and it can be packaged into individual baggies for easy distribution.
+Some favorite dried fruits include cinnamon apples, strawberries, bananas, and peaches.

 String cheese pairs well with just about any kind of fruit and is a kid favorite.
 Even better, it comes in individual, easy to distribute portions.
-You could also try slicing some cheddar and bringing along whole grain crackers to go with it.
+You could also try slicing some cheddar and bringing along whole-grain crackers to go with it.
 If you are feeling creative, try using cookie cutters to make the cheese into fun shapes.